Definitions

 - adj.
 Involving or relating to movements of the muscles: motor coordination; a motor reflex.

-- v.
+- transitive v.
 To carry by motor vehicle.

-Century Dictionary and Cyclopedia
+from The Century Dictionary and Cyclopedia

 - n.
 One who or that which imparts motion; a source or originator of mechanical power; a moving power, as water, steam, etc.

 - n.
-Specifically.
+Specifically

 - n.
 In mathematics, an operator or a quantity which represents the displacement of a rigid body.
-It involves the designation of a particular line in space, and the association with it of a length and an angle.

 - n.
 In machinery, a prime mover; a contrivance for developing and applying mechanically some natural force, as heat, pressure, weight, the tide, or the wind; a machine which transforms the energy of water, steam, or electricity into mechanical energy: as, an electric motor.
 See machine, 2.